samuel-hunter/ur-game/docs/api-plan.md

 ### Roll

-Request for the client's payer to roll the dice:
+Request for the client's payer to roll the dice.
+Hypermedia control reveals itself on game resources as the `roll` relation:

 ```json
 { "request": "$uri" }